isn2102/p8105_Homework3/Homework3.md

 ## Problem 2

-Load data and tidy by cleaning variable names and pivoting to longer with one variable for the minute of activity in the day and one variable for the activity count in that minute.
+**A** Load data and tidy by cleaning variable names and pivoting to longer with one variable for the minute of activity in the day and one variable for the activity count in that minute.
 Add a weekend and weekday variable and change minute of activity to numeric.

 ``` r
 accel_df <- read_csv("./data/accel_data.csv") %>%